kyma-project/kyma/docs/kyma/docs/017-details-local-installation.md

 >**NOTE:** For the complete list of parameters passed to `minikube start` command, refer to the `installation/scripts/minikube.sh` script.

-Once Minikube is up and running, the script adds develop domains to /ets/hosts.
+Once Minikube is up and running, the script adds local installation entries to /etc/hosts.

 ## Build Kyma-Installer